yoselita/lai4wrf/README.md

 NOTE:
 For table values for EUR11 domain also version v03 of the SPOT data was processed.
 As it was shown that these values are unrealistically low, only v01 was additionally processed and used for creating the maps.

-All the scripts and programs, with additional descriptions to follow the all above-mentioned steps are given in the [folder](./scripts)
+All the scripts and programs, with additional descriptions to follow the all above-mentioned steps are given in the [folder](./scripts).
-The results for the EUR11 domain are gives in [folder](./EUR11)
+The results for the EUR11 domain are given in [folder](./EUR11).